-The current system is more than a bureaucratic failure - it represents a breach of our sacred obligation to those who served Canada.
+The current system is more than a Government of Canada failure - it represents a breach of our sacred obligation to those who served Canada.
 While we gather once a year on November 11th to honor our veterans, they require our attention and support every day of the year.